-6. Principles of Management
+5. Principles of Management

-- Inshore fishing will be sustainable in the long-term and not have a negative impact on Ascension's marine environment, so that future generations have the same fishing and recreational opportunities we enjoy today. - The ocean around Ascension is a precious resource that should be used wisely and shared fairly for the benefit of the whole island. - The people who know and use Ascension's waters will be its best stewards and should play an important and active role in its management. - Management decisions will be based on evidence, but a lack of full scientific certainty should not be an excuse for inaction. - The way the fishery is managed should be transparent and accountable to the people living on Ascension.
+- Inshore fishing will be sustainable in the long-term and not have a negative impact on Ascension's marine environment, so that future generations have the same fishing and recreational opportunities we enjoy today. - The current state of fish stocks is accepted as a healthy baseline from which to monitor trends.
+This cannot be supported by evidence, but is a reasonable and pragmatic assumption. - The ocean around Ascension is a precious resource that should be used wisely and shared fairly for the benefit of the whole island. - The people who know and use Ascension's waters will be its best stewards and should play an important and active role in its management. - Management decisions will be based on evidence, but a lack of full scientific certainty should not be an excuse for inaction. - The way the fishery is managed should be transparent and accountable to the people living on Ascension.

-7. Legislation
+6. Legislation

-The powers required to implement this strategy will be provided by an addition to the regulation-making powers in the existing Fisheries (Conservation and Management) Ordinance, 2015 and a set of Inshore Zone Regulations introduced in 2021.
+The main powers required to implement this strategy are provided by the Fishery Limits (Licensing of Fishing) (Inshore Zone) Order, 2022 and regulations introduced under the Fisheries (Conservation and Management) Ordinance, 2015.
 The Inshore Zone Regulations provide the legal basis for the registration and licensing system.
-An addition to existing powers within the Fisheries (Conservation and Management) Ordinance, 2015 will provide the legal powers to introduce management measures described below.
-The Fisheries (Conservation and Management) Ordinance, 2015 already allows for the warranting of Fisheries Protection Officers, who will now be able to enforce regulations in the inshore fishery.
+An addition to existing powers within the Fisheries (Conservation and Management) Ordinance, 2015 provides the legal powers to introduce the management measures described below.
+The Fisheries (Conservation and Management) Ordinance, 2015 provides the legal powers to introduce the management measures described below.
+The Fisheries (Conservation and Management) Ordinance, 2015 allows for the warranting of Fisheries Protection Officers, who are able to enforce regulations in the inshore fishery.

-Other pieces of Ascension legislation contain provisions relevant to the inshore fishery and these will be retained:
+Other pieces of Ascension legislation contain provisions relevant to the inshore fishery and these have been retained:

-- Customs Ordinance, 2002 limits fish exports to 10kg per person per voyage - Wildlife Protection Ordinance, 2013 includes a list of 40 fish species that cannot be intentionally captured or killed in Ascension's waters and prohibits the taking of berried lobsters (Appendix 2).
+- Customs Ordinance, 2002 permits issued under the Customs (Export Control) Regulations, 2010 limit fish exports to 10kg per person per voyage. - Wildlife Protection Ordinance, 2013 includes a list of 40 fish species that cannot be intentionally captured or killed in Ascension's waters and prohibits the taking of berried lobsters (Appendix 2).